Skip to main content

 You could be involved in creating and developing marketing campaigns delivered on social media channels and using analytics to track the effectiveness of those campaigns.

-As a director of social media, you would be a member of a company’s management team and work with various departments across the business to build brand awareness and loyalty with a consistent message to potential and existing customers.
-Social media directors are also often tasked with developing a cohesive social media strategy, leading social media projects and upholding brand standards on social media channels, and more.
+As a social media manager, you would be a member of a company’s management team and work with various departments across the business to build brand awareness and loyalty with a consistent message to potential and existing customers.
+Social media managers are also often tasked with developing a cohesive social media strategy, leading social media projects and upholding brand standards on social media channels and more.

 Public Relations Specialist